-Summary:Quinn v.
-WA was filed by millionaires who are attempting to give themselves a tax cut.
-Quinn would eliminate more than $500 million per year in education funding raised from a 7% capital gains tax on extraordinary profits from stock sales exceeding $250,000 annually.
+Summary: Washington State Supreme Court overturned Quinn v.
+WA, which was filed by millionaires attempting to give themselves a tax cut.
+Quinn would have eliminated more than $500 million per year in education funding raised from a 7% capital gains tax on extraordinary profits from stock sales exceeding $250,000 annually.

-Exemptions: All sales of real estate, retirement accounts like IRAs, family-owned small businesses, and farms, among other things.
+- Exemptions: All sales of real estate, retirement accounts like IRAs, family-owned small businesses, and farms, among other things.

-Education Funding: The capital gains tax increases funding for the Education Legacy Trust Account, which supports child care, pre-schools, special education, and community and technical colleges, among other things.
+- Education Funding: The capital gains tax increases funding for the Education Legacy Trust Account, which supports child care, pre-schools, special education, and community and technical colleges, among other things.
 It also funds the Common School Construction Account, which helps with renovating, repairing, and building schools.